 It is worth stressing how the condition of homogeneous influence may significantly differ from an approximate consensus.
-In fact, the former only involves the (the first and second moments of) the marginal distributions of the agents' stationary beliefs, and does not have any implication for their joint probability law.
-A chaotic distribution in which the agents' ergodic beliefs are all mutually independent would be compatible with the condition of approximately equal influence, as well as an approximate consensus condition, which would require the ergodic beliefs of most of the agents to be close to each other with high probability.
-We will address the investigation of this topic in another work.
+In fact, the former only involves the (first and second moments of) the marginal distributions of the agents' stationary beliefs, and does not have any implication for their joint probability law.
+A distribution in which the agents' stationary beliefs are all mutually independent would be compatible with the condition of homogeneous influence, as well as an approximate consensus condition, which would require the stationary beliefs of most of the agents to be close to each other with high probability.
+We will study this topic in ongoing work.